hashicorp/terraform-provider-google/website/docs/r/app_engine_application.html.markdown

   * `split_health_checks` - (Required) Set to false to use the legacy health check instead of the readiness and liveness checks.

+* `iap` - (Optional) Settings for enabling Cloud Identity Aware Proxy

+  * `oauth2_client_id` - (Required) OAuth2 client ID to use for the authentication flow.

+  * `oauth2_client_secret` - (Required) OAuth2 client secret to use for the authentication flow.
+    The SHA-256 hash of the value is returned in the oauth2ClientSecretSha256 field.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are